 If WordPress were to ever truly have a competitor, it would be Drupal.
 Drupal only second to WordPress is one of the finest and most used frameworks.
 Due to a little more complexity, Drupal is not very famous among newbies.
 Drupal can help create websites, media platforms, blogs, etc. Drupal is completely open-source and you can download it from its official site.
 You can also use the SAAS version of Drupal from here.

 Magento is the most famous e-commerce platform.
 Though other CMS allows flexibility with what you can do with them, Magento has one purpose.
-Magento is used exclusively in e-commerce stores and offers many features that make setting up an online store easy.
-Magento was acquired by Adobe recently.
+We can use Magento exclusively in e-commerce stores and offers many features that make setting up an online store easy.
+Magento is now a part of Adobe.
 Though the open-source version is still available for download, we are not sure how long before Adobe completely makes it private.

 Joomla belongs to the WordPress and Drupal family.
 It is a little less popular than Drupal but still used by many developers around the globe.
 Joomla powers simple to complex websites, Web apps, blogs, online stores, and much more.
 Like most other CMS frameworks Joomla is open source and available to download from the official site.

-PHP-Nuke is another open-source PHP CMS, that can be used to build sites with ease.
-PHP-Nuke mainly focuses on blog and news publishing websites.
+PHP-Nuke is another open-source PHP CMS, We can use it to build sites with ease.
+It is mainly focused on blog and news publishing websites.
 It has features that attract authors and writers.
 PHP-Nuke was initially open source but later it became a closed source for a while only to again become open source and stay so.

 A CMS can prevent you from writing redundant code saving a significant amount of time.
 We discussed some of the best PHP content management systems on the internet.
 Most of the times we talk about a CMS, WordPress is the only thing that tops the charts.
 However, each CMS has its own strong and weak points.
 If I missed any of your favorites, do let me know in the comments section.